Cube moves for $s$-embeddings and $\alpha$-realizations: Introduction

-To each of these two cases (random walk and Ising model) is associated a class of graph embeddings.
-More precisely, if $G$ denotes a planar graph carrying positive edges weights (conductances for the random walk, coupling constants for the Ising model), one embeds in the plane the diamond graph $G^\diamond$, whose vertex set is composed of the vertices and dual vertices of $G$ and whose faces are all quadrilaterals, one for each edge of $G$ (see Figure~\ref{fig:diamond}).
-The embeddings associated to random walks (resp. the ferromagnetic Ising model) are called the Tutte embeddings or harmonic embeddings \cite{Tutte:emb} (resp. $s$-embeddings \cite{Chelkak}).
-They have the property that the faces of $G^\diamond$ are embedded as orthodiagonal quads (resp. tangential quads), that is, their diagonals are perpendicular (resp. there exists a circle tangential to the four sides).
-Such embeddings provide the appropriate setting to prove the convergence of observables of these stochastic processes to conformally invariant objects such as Brownian motion or SLE processes \cite{BergerBiskup,Chelkak} in the case of arbitrary planar graphs carrying generic edge weights.
+To each of the two models described above (random walk and Ising model) is associated a class of graph embeddings.
+More precisely, if $G$ denotes a planar graph carrying positive edge weights (conductances for the random walk, coupling constants for the Ising model), one embeds in the plane its diamond graph $G^\diamond$.

+The embeddings associated to random walks are called the Tutte embeddings or harmonic embeddings \cite{Tutte:emb} and have the property that the faces of $G^\diamond$ are embedded as orthodiagonal quads, that is, their diagonals are perpendicular.
+The conductance of an edge of $G$ corresponding to an orthodiagonal quad embedding of a face of $G^\diamond$ is given by a ratio of the lengths of the diagonals of the quad.
+The embeddings associated to the ferromagnetic Ising model were introduced by Chelkak \cite{Chelkak,Chelkak2} under the name of $s$-embeddings; in this case the faces of $G^\diamond$ are embedded as tangential quads, which are quads admitting a circle tangential to the four sides.
+The coupling constant of an edge $e$ of $G$ corresponding to a tangential quad embedding of a face of $G^\diamond$ is given by